Heading Back To Cuba

 Our Cruise To Cuba For The Holidays Was A Relaxing Break

 We had a really busy travel year in 2018.
-A relaxing break with a cruise to Cuba for the holidays was the great way to end the year.
+There are so many reasons to visit Cuba.
+But a relaxing break with a cruise to Cuba for the holidays was the great way to end the year.
 We enjoyed our first view of Havana.
 And the chance to get a taste test of two more ports in Cuba – Santiago de Cuba and Cienfuegos.
 The overnight stays provided the opportunity to see more and to enjoy the night life.

 Travelling to Cuba by cruise ship as Canadians proved a bit confusing.
 There were a bunch of rules and restrictions that would not have applied if we travelled to Cuba on our own from Canada.